 One unique feature that the other watches here don’t have is that you get a PDF sent to your phone after taking an ECG which can be helpful if you need to share it with your doctor.

-The main feature I love about this watch is the rotating bezel which can be used to navigate the user interface seamlessly.
-This was first introduced back in the Samsung Gear S2 and has since become a signature feature in their devices.
+I love this watch’s main feature is the rotating bezel allowing the user to navigate the interface seamlessly.
+The bezel was first introduced back in the Samsung Gear S2 and has since become a signature feature in their devices.

 Aside from this, the Galaxy Watch 3 has everything else you’d expect a modern-day smartwatch to have, plus more.
 You can install third-party apps such as Spotify and download music to the 8Gb of local storage, track your workouts using the built-in GPS, and make contactless payments thanks to an NFC chip.